enzanki-ars/enzanki-ars.github.io/_posts/2015-12-04-open-letter.md

 description: In response to the recent iMesaage policy changes.
 ---

-In response to the [recent iMessage policy changes](http://www.hilliardschools.org/teens-and-the-internet-the-power-and-pitfalls-of-a-digital-life/)
+_In response to the [recent iMessage policy changes](http://www.hilliardschools.org/teens-and-the-internet-the-power-and-pitfalls-of-a-digital-life/)._

 Dear Hilliard City School District Administrators,